pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

-With the new hook implementation, we can make changes to the `roomIds` array without crashing the app.
+With the new Hook implementation, we can make changes to the `roomIds` array without crashing the app.
 But with every change to the array, we now close and re-open _all_ connections.
 This results in flickering badges and chat content whenever the user connects to a new room, disconnects from a room, or merely moves tabs around.